Azure/bicep-registry-modules/avm/res/service-fabric/cluster/README.md

 | [`vmImage`](#parameter-vmimage) | string | The VM image VMSS has been configured with.
 Generic names such as Windows or Linux can be used. |
 | [`vmssZonalUpgradeMode`](#parameter-vmsszonalupgrademode) | string | This property defines the upgrade mode for the virtual machine scale set, it is mandatory if a node type with multiple Availability Zones is added. |
 | [`waveUpgradePaused`](#parameter-waveupgradepaused) | bool | Boolean to pause automatic runtime version upgrades to the cluster. |

+### Parameter: `certificate`

+Describes the certificate details like thumbprint of the primary certificate, thumbprint of the secondary certificate and the local certificate store location.

+- Required: Yes
+- Type: object

 ### Parameter: `managementEndpoint`